Managing Relationship Obsessive-Compulsive Disorder (ROCD) Symptoms

 Partner-focused

 People with partner-focused symptoms tend to focus on their partner's qualities and perceived flaws.
 Someone might love their partner, for instance, but dwell on their partner’s emotional stability, intelligent, or looks.
 Despite everything else in the relationship working well, they may continue to experience partner-focused obsessions and may focus on their partner’s appearance or other qualities that they don’t consider to be perfect.
-Someone else might know that they love their partner tremendously but continue to look elsewhere, constantly evaluating people around them to determine if they would make more suitable partners.
+They might love their partner tremendously but continue to look elsewhere, constantly evaluating people around them to determine if they would make more suitable partners.

 Other individuals with relationship OCD may have obsessive thoughts about their significant other’s previous partners and past sexual activity, or they may obsess that their partner is cheating without any evidence to back up the thought.